OSSOS/ossos.github.io/biases_faq.md

 An important point in this discussion is that what's happening here is the scientific method, keep in mind how science is meant to work:
    * Data gives suggestions and people provide interpretation which leads to an hypothesis.
    * The hypothesis is then tested against independent data.

-That is what science is about.
-Our results don't say there can't be or isn't another large mass planet, they just say their doesn't need to be one.
+This is what science is about.

+Our results don't say there can't be, or isn't, another large mass planet in our solar system, those data just say their doesn't need to be one.

 ### Frequently Asked Questions